drdaemos/xc5-docs/en/basics/index.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-12-05 23:58 +0400'
 identifier: ref_I06hOMLI
-updated_at: 2015-01-23 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Architecture basics'
+title: Architecture basics
 categories:
   - home
 order: 3
 icon: sitemap
+description: >-
-description: Understand what technologies and approaches used in the X-Cart core and learn how to achieve typical tasks
+  Understand what technologies and approaches used in the X-Cart core and learn how to achieve typical tasks
+published: true
 ---

 The Basics section shows how to achieve typical tasks when you edit your X-Cart store: